A sample of Fast Radio Bursts discovered and localised with MeerTRAP at the MeerKAT telescope: Results

 We present a map of the sky coverage of the MeerTRAP surveys in Fig.~\ref{fig:surveycoverage}, which was generated using our \textsc{skymap} software\footnote{\url{https://github.com/fjankowsk/skymap/}}.
 The survey coverage $c_s$ is defined as

 where the sum runs over all survey pointings $i$, $t_\text{obs,i}$ is the observing time, and $A_{0.5,i}$ is the covered half-power beam sky area in that pointing.
 For the incoherent beam search, $A_{0.5,i}$ is the half-power area of the MeerKAT primary beam, whereas, for the coherent beam search, it is the sum of the half-power areas of the typically up to 768 coherent tied-array beams that tile the primary beam.
 In particular, we used a model derived from astro-holographic measurements of the MeerKAT Stokes I primary beam response \citep{2021Asad, 2022DeVilliers} at half-power and evaluated at the centre of the observing band, see Fig.~\ref{fig:beamarea}.
-The model is consistent with a cosine-tapered field illumination pattern up to 2.5 deg radial distance from the beam centre \citep{2020Mauch}.
-For the tied-array beam search, we summed the areas of at least half-power of simulated beam tiling patterns on the sky \citep{2021Chen} for typical observing configurations with the CBs overlapping at 25~per cent maximum.
-As shown in Fig.~\ref{fig:beamarea}, the mean half-power areas $A_{0.5}$ at 1284~MHz and using a maximum of 768 coherent beams are approximately 0.97 and $0.39~\text{deg}^2$, respectively.
-In other words, the area covered by the incoherent beam at half-power is roughly $2.7$ times that of the combined coherent beam pattern.
+The model is consistent with a cosine-tapered field illumination pattern up to 2.5~deg radial distance from the beam centre \citep{2020Mauch}.
+For the tied-array beam search, we summed the areas of at least half-power of the total simulated beam tiling patterns on the sky \citep{2021Chen} for typical observing configurations with the CBs overlapping at 25~per cent maximum.
+As shown in Fig.~\ref{fig:beamarea}, the mean half-power areas $A_{0.5}$ at 1284~MHz and using a maximum of 768 CBs are approximately 0.97 and $0.19~\text{deg}^2$, respectively.
+This corresponds to a half-power area per individual CB of about $0.9~\text{arcmin}^2$.
+We verified those values by looking at the histograms of the CB sizes reported by the system sensors across the time frame of interest.
+Their medians match those numbers above.
+In other words, the area covered by the incoherent beam at half-power is roughly $5$ times that of the total CB pattern.
 The CB $A_{0.5}$ values are more variable, as they depend on the number of beams searched, the specific antennas used for beam-forming (their maximum baseline), and the projected foreshortening of the array with increasing hour angle.
 Periods during which we know that the detection performance of the MeerTRAP pipeline was significantly reduced, e.g.\ because of known software issues, have been excluded from the survey coverage estimates.
 The survey coverages between 2019 June and the end of 2021 December are listed in Tab.~\ref{tab:allskyrates}.
-The total time on sky amounted to 317.5~d during that period, equating to about 8.1 observing hours per day on average.
+The total time on sky amounted to 317.5~d during that period, equating to an average of 8.1 observing hours per day.

 Based on the survey coverage, we then estimated the FRB all-sky rate $R_\text{FRB}$ above the fluence completeness threshold $F_\text{c}$, assuming an isotropic FRB distribution on the sky, as